ECTS

 Objectives

-"At the end of the module, students will be able to identify and compare various accounting models and tools applied to biodiversity at corporate, ecosystem management and national levels.
-They will be able to use the main concepts of the field of social and environmental accounting, as well as the main modes of reasoning of some of the tools and models proposed, to analyze the challenges of structuring information (ecological, economic, social, etc.) for the ecological management of firms and ecosystems.
+"At the end of the module, students will be able to identify and compare various accounting models and tools applied to biodiversity at the corporate, ecosystem management, and national levels.
+They will be able to use the main concepts in the field of social and environmental accounting, as well as the main modes of reasoning behind some of the tools and models proposed, to analyze the challenges of structuring information (ecological, economic, social, etc.) for the ecological management of companies and ecosystems.

 The learning objectives are as follows:

-- Enumerate and define the main concepts and recall the theoretical specificities of social and environmental accounting approaches, highlighting the particular elements they bring to bear on ecological issues.
+- Be able to list and define the main concepts and recall the theoretical specificities of social and environmental accounting approaches, highlighting the particular elements they bring to addressing ecological issues.

-- Be able to point out several structuring issues and distinguish the currents that drive the field.
+- Be able to identify several key issues and distinguish between the different trends shaping the field.

-- Be able to name and compare different approaches, models and tools for biodiversity accounting in different sectors (business, government).
+- Be able to name and compare different approaches, models, and tools for biodiversity accounting at different levels (companies, government).

-- Explain the major issues involved in ecosystem-based accounting approaches and how they complement accounting developed at other scales.
+- Be able to explain the major challenges of ecosystem-level accounting approaches and how they complement accounting approaches developed at other levels.

-- Know how to use the "ecological contribution accounts" model to structure information for the collective management of an ecosystem, based on a fictitious case."
+- Know how to use the "ecological contribution accounts" model to structure information for the collective management of an ecosystem, based on a fictional case.

-No prior knowledge of accounting in the strict sense of the term is necessary to take this module.
+No prior knowledge of accounting in the strict sense of the term is required to follow the module.